sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-03-Terminal-and-Java.md

 Title: Terminal and Java
 ---

+# Terminal and Java
+{: .no_toc }

+In the last module, we talked about how Java works.
+In this module, we'll show how to manually compile and run Java, no IDE needed!

+---

+## Contents
+{: .no_toc }

 * TOC
 {:toc}

-# Terminal and Java

-In the last section, we talked about how Java works.
-That information is useful and valuable to understand, but it doesn't actually help you write and compile Java programs.
+---

 Until now, you have likely used an IDE, like Eclipse or IntelliJ, to handle compiling.
 And *most of the time* this is exactly what you will do.
-However, I often find students who think Eclipse *is* Java, or that you have to have an IDE to compile code.
+However, I often find students who think Eclipse/IntelliJ *is* Java, or that you have to have an IDE to compile code.
 And this isn't correct!

 Think of the IDE like AAA.
 If you have a flat tire, AAA